-- 6.2.3 The Constitution Committee shall: - (a) review the structure, Constitution, Regulations, of the Federation and recommend such changes to the Council as may be necessary; - (b) review the terms of reference of committees, when appropriate; - (c) review all submissions affecting the Constitution and Regulations; - (d) recommend the groupings of Member National Authorities and the assignment of Members to appropriate groups; - (e) recommend the subscription categories into which each Member National Authority should fall, having regard to the active sailing and racing in the country represented by the Member National Authority and the latest Member National Authority Questionnaire issued by the Chief Executive Officer; - (f) review items on the agendas of the Council and General Assembly dealing with political matters; - (g) advise, in conjunction with counsel for the Federation, the President and the Council in the event of a proceedings under Article 14 of the Constitution; - (h) provide liaison with any committees or working parties dealing with matters affecting the Constitution and Regulations; - be the sole body responsible for interpreting the Constitution and Regulations of the ISAF and ensure that the ISAF operates consistently within its Constitution and Regulations.
+- 6.2.3 The Constitution Committee shall: - (a) review the structure, Constitution, Regulations of the Federation and recommend such changes to Council as may be necessary; - (b) review the terms of reference of committees, when appropriate; - (c) review all submissions affecting the Constitution and Regulations; - (d) recommend the groupings of Member National Authorities and the assignment of Members to appropriate Groups; - (e) recommend the subscription categories into which each Member National Authority should fall, having regard to the active sailing and racing in the country represented by the Member National Authority and the latest Member National Authority Questionnaire issued by the Chief Executive Officer; - (f) review items on the agendas of the Council and General Assembly dealing with political matters;

-Development and Youth Committee
+- (g) advise, in conjunction with counsel for the Federation, the President and the Council in the event of a proceedings under Article 14 of the Constitution; - (h) provide liaison with any committees or working parties dealing with matters affecting the Constitution and Regulations; - (i) be the sole body responsible for interpreting the Constitution and Regulations of World Sailing and ensure that World Sailing operates consistently within its Constitution and Regulations.

-6.3 Development and Youth Committee
+Development and Regions Committee and Sub-committee

-6.3.1 The Development and Youth Committee has been established by the Council pursuant to Article 42.
+6.3.1 Development and Regions Committee

-6.3.2 The Development and Youth Committee shall consist of a Chairman, a Vice-Chairman and the number of members that shall be appointed by the Council from time to time as provided by Article 42.
+- 6.3.1.1 The Development and Regions Committee has been established by the Council pursuant to Article 42. - 6.3.1.2 The Development and Regions Committee shall consist of a Chairman, a Vice-Chairman and the number of members that shall be appointed by the Council from time to time as provided by Article 42.

-- 6.3.3 The Development and Youth Committee shall: - (a) be responsible for the appointment and removal of \ISAF nominated experts to run ISAF technical courses for coaches; - (b) recommend to the Council the ISAF Development Plan, agree priorities and monitor progress; - (c) recommend to the Council strategic development issues, budget requirements and policy; - (d) ensure that the ISAF Development Plan is consistent with the ISAF Strategic Plan; - (e) ensure that the ISAF Development Plan and other Committee activities are focused on achieving the stated objectives of the Committee; and - (f) consult with other ISAF Committees and other organisations on issues relevant to Development.
+- 6.3.
+1.3 The Development and Regions Committee shall: - (a) ensure that the World Sailing Development Plan is consistent with the World Sailing Strategic Plan; - (b) recommend to the Council the World Sailing Development Plan, agree priorities and monitor progress; - (c) oversee and report to Council on the implementation of the World Sailing Development Plan; - (d) advise Council on strategic and regional development issues, and recommend associated budget requirements and policy; - (e) be responsible for the appointment and removal of \World Sailing nominated experts to run World Sailing technical courses for coaches; - (f) consult with other World Sailing Committees and other organisations on issues relevant to regional development.